Roofing Materials Ideal for Illinois Weather

 Functionality and Benefits of Dormer Roofs

-Dormer roofs are installed for a variety of reasons, but the foremost among them is to maximize the living area.
+As you can imagine, dormers are installed for a variety of reasons, but the foremost among them is to maximize the living area.
 They serve as a great way to increase the usable space on the top floor or in the attic, and the residents are free to put this extra room to any use they see fit.

 How Do You Install a Dormer Roof?